Different diets - AIBU?

-While menopause is something that every woman will inevitably go through (you can blame that on your ovaries), symptoms and duration of symptoms can vary from person to person.
+If you've just started experiencing menopause symptoms, you're probably thinking 'how long do I have to put up with this for?' and wondering if some of the nasty side effects (no thanks, night sweats) last longer than others.
+While menopause is often troublesome, the symptoms and duration can vary from person to person.
 But how long does menopause typically last and what are the stages?
 We answer some of the most important questions.

 Menopause itself begins when your body no longer produces oestrogen and progesterone.
 While not having a period is the tell-tale sign that menopause has started (in addition to menopausal symptoms), hitting menopause isn't always obvious as you won't know you've had your final period until a full year has passed.